Q: How will I remember how to do everything I want to do?

 Q: What does the Computor Tutor accept for payment?

-A: Cash and check are the only two forms of payment accepted.
+A: Cash (yep it still works!), paper or electronic check and VENMO are the only forms of payment accepted.

 Payment is expected and appreciated the day the service is provided.